Southend-on-Sea: Other seafront attractions

-An amusement park Adventure Island, formerly known as Peter Pan's Playground, straddles the pier entrance.
-The seafront houses the "Sea-Life Adventure" aquarium.
+"SeaLife Adventure" aquarium and zoo is located at the east end of City Beach and has been open since 1993.
+It is owned by the same company as Adventure Island.
+The centre received "World Class" accredited status by the British and Irish Association of Zoos and Aquariums in July 2025.

+As of May 2024, Southend has four Keep Britain Tidy Blue Flag awarded beaches at East Beach, Shoebury Common, Three Shells and Westcliff Bay.
+A modern vertical lift links the base of the High Street with the seafront and the new pier entrance.

+Former attractions

 The cliff gardens, which included Never Never Land and a Victorian bandstand were an attraction until slippage in 2003 made parts of the cliffs unstable.
 The bandstand has been removed and re-erected in Priory Park.

-Beaches include Three Shells and Jubilee Beach.

-A modern vertical lift links the base of the High Street with the seafront and the new pier entrance.
-The older Southend Cliff Railway, a short funicular, is a few hundred metres away.

-The London to Southend Classic Car run takes place each summer.
-It is run by the South Eastern Vintage and Classic Vehicle Club and features classic cars which line the seafront.

-The Southend Shakedown, organised by Ace Cafe, is an annual event featuring motorbikes and scooters.
-There are other scooter runs throughout the year, including the Great London Rideout, which arrives at Southend seafront each year.

 Festival events

 The Southend-on-Sea Film Festival is an annual event that began in 2009 and is run by the White Bus film and theatrical company based at The Old Waterworks Arts Center located inside a Victorian era Old Water Works plant.
 Ray Winstone attended the opening night gala in both 2010 and 2011, and has become the Festival Patron.
+Southend is also home to Horror-on-Sea festival, again run by the White Bus Company, which was founded in 2013.
+The festival for independent horror films takes place over two weekends in January.

+Since 2021, the city has hosted a Halloween parade in October, while the Leigh Art Trail runs during July.
+Two events that started in 2022 were Southend City Jam, a street art festival and LuminoCity, a light festival.
+Southend City Council announced the cancellation of the light festival for 2024 due to budget cuts.
+The Old Leigh Regatta takes place every September, while Leigh Folk Festival has run since 1992.
+The Southend Jazz Festival has been run since 2020.

-Since 2008 Chalkwell Park becomes home to the Village Green Art & Music Festival for a weekend every July, but has not run since 2019 due to covid.
+Between 2008 and 2019, Chalkwell Park became home to the Village Green Art & Music Festival for a weekend every July.